mikedilger/mosaic-spec/docs/filter.md

 <t>filter element</t>s can be up to 2048 bytes long.
 If the length byte is 0, the
 <t>filter</t> is invalid and MUST be rejected.

-<T>Filter</T>s can be up to 65536 bytes long maximum, but this size may not be quite
+<T>Filter</T>s can be up to 65536 bytes long maximum, but this size is not quite
 possible given other constraints.